AmpedUpCodeLark/AmpedUpCodeLark.github.io/README.md

 Phone: 630-975-7282   email: gillettedb@gmail.com

-### Philosophy: "You can only live life as "The Man in the Arena"
+### Philosophy: "You can only live life when you're "The Man in the Arena"

 ## Skills